-2. Rights or scrip issues and "whitewashes"
+2. Rights or scrip issues and Rule 9 waivers

-The restrictions imposed by this Rule do not prevent a person from receiving an entitlement of shares through a rights or scrip issue as long as the person does not increase the percentage of shares carrying voting rights in which it is interested.
+The restrictions imposed by Rule 5.3 do not prevent a person from receiving an entitlement of shares through a rights or scrip issue as long as the person does not increase the percentage of shares carrying voting rights in which it is interested.
 Nor do they prevent a person from acquiring further interests in shares in accordance with the Notes on Dispensations from Rule 9.